 That being said, a true trailer hitch is a bit harder for your standard set of bolt cutters to take care of, which is why it’s the recommended method to protect your trailer from theft.

-How to choose the right size trailer lock for my Trailer?
+How to choose the right size trailer lock for my RV?

 This will depend on whether you’re looking for a receiver lock or a coupler lock.
 For the former, you’ll need to measure the pinhole on your hitch receiver.